skyfielders/python-skyfield/skyfield/documentation/positions.rst

-Instead, apparent positions are usually expressed relative to the Earth’s real orientation as its rolls and tumbles through space.
+Instead, apparent positions are usually expressed relative to the Earth’s real orientation as its rolls and tumbles through space — which, after all, is how right ascension and declination were defined through most of human history, before the invention of the ICRS axes.
 The Earth’s poles and equator move at least slightly every day, and move by very large amounts as years add up to centuries.